-Municipal notes, bonds, and other obligations eligible for investment are registered securities issued by the State of California and local California government agencies as well as registered securities issued by any of the other 49 states to finance capital and operating expenses, are securities issued by California state and local government agencies to finance capital and operating expenses.
+Municipal notes, bonds, and other obligations eligible for investment are registered securities issued by the State of California and local California government agencies as well as registered securities issued by any of the other 49 states to finance capital and operating expenses.
 The characteristics of a municipal bond or note often are similar to the characteristics of corporate bonds and notes or the U.S. government and federal agency bonds and notes.
 Municipal notes normally have a specific maturity date, and bear interest that is scheduled to be paid at specific intervals.
-Municipal notes, bonds and other obligations may not exceed 30 percent of the investment portfolio at the time of purchase and the maturity may not exceed three years or 1150 days maximum of three years or 1150 days.
+Municipal notes, bonds and other obligations may not exceed 30 percent of the investment portfolio at the time of purchase and the maturity may not exceed three years or 1150 days.
 Municipal notes must meet the minimum debt rating described above in Medium Term Notes and Deposit Notes.